I have updated this post with a newer version of the VP8 patches to FFMpeg and support for libvorbis instead of the built in vorbis support.

 ffmpeg -y -i input.avi -acodec aac -ar 48000 -ab 128k -ac 2 -s 1024x768 -vcodec libx264 -b 1200k -flags +loop+mv4 -cmp 256 -partitions +parti4x4+partp8x8+partb8x8 -subq 7 -trellis 1 -refs 5 -coder 0 -me_range 16 -keyint_min 25 -sc_threshold 40 -i_qfactor 0.71 -bt 1200k -maxrate 1200k -bufsize 1200k -rc_eq 'blurCplx^(1-qComp)' -qcomp 0.6 -qmin 10 -qmax 51 -qdiff 4 -level 30 -aspect 16:9 -r 30 -g 90 -async 2 output.mp4

 With the release of the iPhone OS 3 update came the ability to do live streaming.
 There are a few types of streaming and each requires a certain encoding and segmentation.
 I've put together a cheat sheet on how I went about building a static stream using FFMpeg and an example segmenter that someone has posted.
-I'm not covering windowed streams in this post but if you are thinking about implementing a windowed stream the following will help you make a step in that direction.
+I'm not covering windowed streams in this post but if you are thinking about implementing a windowed stream the following will help you make a step in that direction and read about the Ethernet broadband benefits data so that it's received in real-time.

 Before getting started it is best to read over the Apple documentation on HTTP live streaming.
 Start out with the iPhone streaming media overview.
 This document covers the basics of how the streaming works and has some nice diagrams.